 The new generation of Cinegy Route benefits from improved IP address field navigation with the use of arrow keys, backspace, and dot buttons.
 We also added an ability to paste IP addresses using Ctrl+V and copy them to the clipboard with Ctrl+C, as well as added the separate "Copy" button in the GUI.

 Just like other applications from the package, GUI elements in Cinegy Route Control have been through some repositioning in a more ergonomic fashion to improve the visual focus on the actual stream and the virtual destination panel.

 Cinegy Route Control v15 vs v22

-As we know, the devil is in the details, but these days it’s difficult to find someone easily impressed by simple UI/UX tune-ups.
+As we know, the devil is in the details, but these days, it’s hard to find someone easily impressed by simple UI/UX tune-ups.
 Therefore, I will let you discover the rest of them yourselves and move on to a more exciting part of the Cinegy Route v22 story…

-After the global pandemic catalyzed the inevitable move to remote production, SRT evolved from being a new promising protocol just a few years ago, much loved by us for its resilience and security, to become a backbone of transmission in industry wide scale.
+After the global pandemic catalyzed the inevitable move to remote production, SRT evolved from being a new promising protocol just a few years ago, much loved by us for its resilience and security, to becoming a backbone of transmission on an industry-wide scale.